-2019 HK\$'000 2018 HK\$'000

-Financial assets at fair value through other comprehensive income Available-for-sale investments 34,894 - - 195,409

-2019 HK\$'000 2018 HK\$'000
+2020 HK\$'000 2019 HK\$'000

-Unlisted securities: Club membership debentures (note a) Equity securities (note b) Less: Loss allowance 2,960 49,421 (17,487) 2,960 192,449 -
+Unlisted securities: Club membership debentures (note a) Equity securities (note b) Less: Loss allowance 2,960 63,911 - 2,960 49,421 (17,487)

-34,894 195,409
+66,871 34,894

-- (a) They represent investments of unlisted club membership debentures in Hong Kong. - (b) Included in the equity securities were: - (i) 15% equity interests in Dongnan Ding Sheng (Beijing) Network Technology Co., Ltd. ("Dongnan Ding Sheng") of RMB15,000,000 (2018: RMB15,000,000).
+- (a) They represent investments of unlisted club membership debentures in Hong Kong. - (b) Included in the equity securities were: - (i) 15% equity interests in Dongnan Ding Sheng (Beijing) Network Technology Co., Ltd. ("Dongnan Ding Sheng") of RMB15,000,000 as at 31 March 2019.
 It is a private entity incorporated in the PRC and its principal activity is provision of network services in the PRC.
-Full allowance has been provided for the investment in Dongnan Ding Sheng. - (ii) 12% equity interests in Guangzhou Haicong of RMB12,000,000 which has been transferred from interests in an associate upon disposal of 8% equity interests during the year ended 31 March 2019.
+Full allowance has been provided for the investment in Dongnan Ding Sheng at 31 March 2019.
+During the year ended 31 March 2020, the Group disposed of the entire equity interests for strategic purpose at a consideration of RMB10,000,000.
+The cumulative loss of RMB5,000,000 (equivalent to HK\$5,582,000) was reclassified from FVOCI reserve into retained profits. - (ii) 12% equity interests in Guangzhou Haicong Real Estate Company Limited of RMB12,000,000 which has been transferred from interests in an associate upon disposal of 8% equity interests during the year ended 31 March 2019.
 It is a private entity incorporated in the PRC and its principal activity is property development in the PRC. - (iii) 2% equity interests in Enesoon Holding Group Company which was acquired during the year ended 31 March 2019 at a consideration of RMB15,000,000.
-It is a private entity incorporated in the Cayman Islands and its principal activity is provision of energy storage services in the PRC. - (iv) 12% equity interests in Shanghai Oriental International Culture And Sports Recreation Industry City Development Co., Ltd. ("Shanghai Oriental") of RMB117,208,000 at 31 March 2018.
-Shanghai Oriental is a private entity incorporated in the PRC and its principal activity is property development in the PRC.
-During the year ended 31 March 2019, the Group disposed of the entire equity interests for strategic purpose and the fair value of the investment at the date of derecognition was RMB150,830,000 with cumulative loss of RMB33,622,000 (equivalent to HK\$38,830,000). - (c) The Group designated its investment in club membership and equity securities as financial assets at FVOCI, as the investments are held for strategic purposes.
-Dividends income of HK\$28,601,000 (2018: nil) were received from these investments during the year. - (d) Available-for-sale investments were stated at cost as at 31 March 2018.
+It is a private entity incorporated in the Cayman Islands and its principal activity is provision of energy storage services in the PRC. - (iv) During the year ended 31 March 2020, the Group entered into agreement with independent third parties for the formation of 深圳市人才創新創業三號二期股權投資基金合伙企業(有限合伙).
+It is a limited partnership incorporated in the PRC and its principal activity is security investment in the PRC.
+The Group fully paid RMB30,000,000 representing 9.09% interests. - (c) The Group designated its investment in club membership debentures and equity securities as financial assets at FVOCI, as the investments are held for strategic purposes.
+No dividends income (2019: HK\$28,601,000) was received from these investments during the year.